 You will need Real Estate Attorney involved in your purchase.
 The reason for this is that in Costa Rica to transfer and record real estate you need a Notary Public who must be an Attorney.
 It is the responsibility of the Real Estate Attorney that you hire to safeguard your interests during the purchase process.
 That is why it is best to have an Attorney involved that is looking for your interest.

-During the pre-closing stage the Real Estate Attorney will will perform the following:
+During the pre-closing stage, the Real Estate Attorney performs a series of crucial tasks:

 In real estate transactions that we handle we prefer to designate our escrow company as the escrow agent for the earnest money deposit.
 Some Sellers will accept this while others will insist on holding the earnest money deposit.
 You will have to treat this on a case by case basis.
 Regardless, the conditions of escrow and disbursement of the earnest money deposit to either the Seller or the Buyer needs to be fully addressed and understood by all parties to the transaction.
 On many occasions we find contracts that are vague regarding the disbursement of the earnest money deposit and vague as to what constitutes a breach of the closing terms and conditions of the agreement.

-In Costa Rica transfer of property title can only pass by executing a property transfer deed before a Notary Public who in turn pays the applicable transfer taxes and records the property transfer deed.
-It is the responsibility of the closing Attorney to draft the deed and record it.
-Once the recording is completed they must deliver the original document to the Buyer.
-If the sale is being done by way of a stock transfer of the corporation the closing Attorney will prepare all necessary documents to transfer ownership of the property from the Seller to the Buyer.
+In Costa Rica, the transfer of property title exclusively occurs through the execution of a property transfer deed before a Notary Public, who then handles the payment of relevant transfer taxes and the recording of the property transfer deed.
+The duty of drafting and recording the deed lies with the closing Attorney.
+Following the completion of the recording process, the Attorney is responsible for delivering the original document to the Buyer.
+In cases where the sale involves a stock transfer of a corporation, the closing Attorney will compile the requisite documents to effect the transfer of property ownership from the Seller to the Buyer.

 Prior to closing the Real Estate Agent should obtain from the Seller all necessary documents that will be required by the Attorney at closing and coordinate with the Buyer to retain the services of those professionals required to complete the due diligence and/or conditions set forth in the Purchase Agreement.